trex-paxos/trex-paxos-jvm/README.md

 > Different proposers choose their numbers from disjoint sets of numbers, so two different proposers never issue a proposal with the same number.

 This is achieved by encoding the node identifier in each `N`s lower bits.
-This library uses the following Java record as `N`:
+This library uses a record with a signature similar to this:

 ```java
 public record BallotNumber(int counter, byte nodeIdentifier) implements Comparable<BallotNumber> {
 }
 ```

-In that record class, the `compareTo` method treats the four-byte counter as having the most significant bits and the single-byte `nodeIndentifier` as having the least significant bits.
+The `compareTo` method treats the four-byte counter as having the most significant bits and the single-byte `nodeIndentifier` as having the least significant bits.
 The cluster operator must ensure they assign unique `nodeIdentifier` values to every node added to the cluster.